fluxcd/kustomize-controller/docs/spec/v1beta2/kustomization.md

 the controller will no longer apply changes from source, nor will it prune the resource.
 To resume reconciliation, set the annotation to `enabled` or remove it.

+Note that due to the way [Kubernetes server-side apply](https://kubernetes.io/docs/reference/using-api/server-side-apply/) works, the kustomize-controller can only revert changes made to fields it manages.
+This means that `kubectl edit` changes will only be reverted if those fields are present in git.

 ## Garbage collection

 To enable garbage collection, set `spec.prune` to `true`.